xplorfin/netutils/README.md

  # What can I do with this?

 The godoc should cover most of it.
-I've highlighted a few things below and will add more examples as time goes on
+I've highlighted a few things below and will add more examples as time goes on.
+Examples are also present in the godoc

 Mocking: